 |Months 7-12||Ongoing analysis service – As required, in line with Analysis / Implementation Plans of other divisions in scope|

-In the first stage, define the agreement of metrics, KPIs and the overall ROI of the initiative.
-During this Project Initiation phase, facilitate the delivery of a catalogue of candidate processes that are then analyzed and elaborated to a Product Backlog using an Agile-like approach of sprints.
+In the first stage, define the agreement of metrics, KPIs, and the overall ROI of the initiative.
+During this Project Initiation phase, facilitate the delivery of a catalog of candidate processes that are then analyzed and elaborated to a Product Backlog using an Agile-like approach of sprints.
 Once the Product Backlog is ‘groomed,’ define the Value Points (Cost Savings) and Size Points (Effort) to build each of the Sprint Backlogs based on agreed priorities by the Governance Team.

-In the second stage, conduct an initial value analysis, identify quick wins, and produce the Analysis Plan and a Governance Plan with governance mechanisms required to implement Enterprise RPA at scale.
+In the second stage, conduct initial value analysis, identify quick wins, and produce the Analysis Plan and a Governance Plan with governance mechanisms required to implement Enterprise RPA at scale.
 By using a repetitive and consistent set of core processes that are used throughout the engagement lifecycle, ensure that all goals and objectives will be met across the associated business domains, lines of business, and partners.

 For the third stage, produce an in-depth analysis of the quick win processes at a sub-process level and create a recommended Implementation Plan.
-In this plan, define governance and analysis standards, roles, processes, activities, techniques, tools and deliverables, as well as associated best practices that should be implemented for each type of solution and/or business domain.
+In this plan, define governance and analysis standards, roles, processes, activities, techniques, tools, and deliverables, as well as associated best practices that should be implemented for each type of solution and/or business domain.

-The last two stages of this engagement include two types of ongoing analysis to provide further in-depth analysis of the initial processes, as well as the strategic roadmapping of additional processes to various divisions of the company, as desired.
+The last two stages of this engagement include two types of ongoing analysis to provide further in-depth analysis of the initial processes, as well as the strategic road mapping of additional processes to various divisions of the company, as desired.